UltraQbik/MightyOmegaBot/README.md

 # MigthyOmegaBot
  The Mighty Omega Discord Bot
+ Because not having a bot is silly
+ And other ones are not good enough for me

 # How to make it work
- Use cmake to build smccompiler emulator

  Add your bot token as the first argument.
-Ex. "main.py [token here]"
+Ex. "python3 main.py [token here]"